 The order also told agencies to make greater efforts to return to work persons who are injured on the job, including use of light-duty assignments and other accommodations.
 A November 8, 2010 memo on model agency strategies is at www.chcoc.gov/transmittals.

-Further, under an Equal Employment Opportunity Commission rule effective with calendar year 2018, agencies are required to take steps to achieve a target of having employees with disabilities make up 12 percent of their workforces, and to have those with severe disabilities make up 2 percent.
+Further, under an Equal Employment Opportunity Commission rule, agencies are required to take steps to achieve a target of having employees with disabilities make up 12 percent of their workforces, and to have those with severe disabilities make up 2 percent.

 A disabled veteran may be eligible to be considered under special federal employment hiring programs.